Website-Icon DED9

 }

 Java provides the Runtime class for executing Shell commands.
-Because these are external commands, exception handling is very important.
-In the following example we show this with a simple example.
-Here we are trying to open a PDF file with the Shell command.
+Because these are external commands, exception handling is critical.
+In the following example, we show this with a simple example.
+Here we are trying to open a PDF File with the Shell Command.

 import java.io.BufferedReader;